abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### md_type

 - **Type**: Integer
-- **Description**: control the ensemble to run md.
+- **Description**: control the algorithm to integrate the equation of motion for md.
+When `md_type` is set to 0, `md_thermostat` is used to specify the thermostat based on the velocity Verlet algorithm.

   - -1: FIRE method to relax;
-  - 0: NVE ensemble;
+  - 0: velocity Verlet algorithm (default: NVE ensemble);
   - 1: NVT ensemble with Nose Hoover Chain;
   - 2: NVT ensemble with Langevin method;
-  - 3: NVT ensemble with Anderson thermostat;
   - 4: MSST method;

   ***Note: when md_type is set to 1, md_tfreq is required to stablize temperature.
 It is an empirical parameter whose value is system-dependent, ranging from 1/(40\*md_dt) to 1/(100\*md_dt).
 An improper choice of its value might lead to failure of job.***
 - **Default**: 1

+### md_thermostat

+- **Type**: String
+- **Description**: specify the thermostat based on the velocity Verlet algorithm (useful when `md_type` is set to 0).

+  - NVE: NVE ensemble.
+  - Anderson: NVT ensemble with Anderson thermostat, see the parameter `md_nraise`.
+  - Berendsen: NVT ensemble with Berendsen thermostat, see the parameter `md_nraise`.
+  - Rescaling: NVT ensemble with velocity Rescaling method 1, see the parameter `md_tolerance`.
+  - Rescale_v: NVT ensemble with velocity Rescaling method 2, see the parameter `md_nraise`.

+- **Default**: NVE

 ### md_nstep